SaiMahitVaddadi/EGAT-Private/TO-DO.md

     - Setup multiple trainings in parallel
     - Setup cv in parallel.

+- Featurizers:

+    - Reaction Geometry Features for Atoms:
+        - Change in Gasteiger Charge:
+        - Change in Dipole Moment

+    - Write out delta functions for the rest

 - Additional Models:
     - add in the EGT and TGT